jftubridy/Vacation/README.md

 Simply open the index.html to use.
 There are no functional links.

-There are no known bugs
+There are no known bugs.
+Herbert is a dog if you are confused.

 HTML CSS and Bootstraps were used to make this.